One of the most frequent questions new authors ask is how to check the reputation of a book publisher.

 The first thing to say is that this is not a very attractive site.

 However, it does have a list of book publishing companies.

-The results are somewhere between a review and promotion for the companies.
+The results are somewhere between a review and a promotion for the companies.

 So you will need to use your judgment about the results you find.